capacitor-community/appcenter-sdk-capacitor/README.md

 # App Center SDK for Capacitor

-> ### :rotating_light: This project is currently in active development and is not ready to be used.
+> ### :rotating_light: Project is in active development and not ready to be used.
 Check back later. :rotating_light:

 App Center is mission control for mobile apps.
 Get faster release cycles, higher-quality apps, and the insights to build what users want.